msharm05/ae-ObjectRecognition/README.md

 <p align="justify">
 Mekhalfi et al. [1] proposed the use of AEs to transform low-level image features to high-level feature space representations.
 The primary objectives of this project were:

-1. To reproduce the object recognition algorithm proposed in [1], and,
+1. To reproduce and improve the object recognition algorithm proposed in [1], and,
 2. To compare the performance of the algorithm [1] with deep CNN based object recognition.
 </p>